 Sweden was right: Shutdowns didn't work

 Now here's something that's going to blow your mind.
 There's one country that didn't shut down at all: Sweden.
 Sweden never shut down, and they got to herd immunity within a few months.
 In the following chart, look at how Sweden's curve begins to flatten in late July, marking the point at which they began to hit herd immunity.
-Compare this with the U.S. where the number is still sharply increasing.
+Compare this with the U.S. where the number was still sharply increasing.

 Proportionally to population, Sweden has had fewer deaths than the U.S. As of this post Sweden has 819 deaths per million, and the U.S. has 1044.
 But as you can see, the U.S. curve hasn't even begun to flatten.
 Shutdowns that were designed to "flatten the curve" didn't work, and the curve kept growing.

 Now let's look at the percent of positive tests shown in the following chart.
 Notice that during the time the U.S. was shutdown, Sweden's percent positives stayed up because they allowed the virus to burn through the population.
 Then at the beginning of July, Sweden's percent positive rate dropped precipitously and remained low, which matches the flattening of the deaths-per-million curve.

 The U.S. saw a drop in April and May because everything was shut down.
 But starting in late June, we saw an increase that coincides with the reopenings.
 The virus arrived in both the U.S. and Sweden at almost exactly the same time and peaked at the same time, but Sweden began to hit herd immunity faster.